Hrazdan: Economy

-The town has also minor industrial firms including the "Hidro Storm" metal-plastic manufacturing plant founded in 2009, as well as the "Arjermek" and "Hakobyan" companies for building materials.
+The town has also minor industrial firms including the Hidro Storm metal-plastic manufacturing plant founded in 2009, as well as the Arjermek and Hakobyan companies for building materials.

 Education

-Hrazdan is home to the Humanitarian Institute of Hrazdan opened in 1996.
+Hrazdan is home to the Humanitarian Institute of Hrazdan, which was opened in 1996.
 Owned by the private sector, the university has 3 faculties: law, pedagogy and economics.

-As of 2009, 13 public education schools, 13 nursery schools, 1 school for special needs and several musical and sport academies are operating in Hrazdan.
+As of 2009, 13 public education schools, 13 nursery schools, one school for special needs students, and several musical and sport academies were operating in Hrazdan.

 There is a research centre within the Hrazdan Zoological and Botanical Garden.

 Sport

 Football is the most popular sport in Hrazdan.
-FC Shinarar was the football club who represented the town during the Soviet years.
+FC Shinarar was the football club that represented the town during Soviet occupation.
 The municipal stadium of Hrazdan was their home venue.
-However, the club was dissolved in 1992 due to financial difficulties.
+The club was dissolved in 1992 due to financial difficulties.

 Field hockey is also popular in the town.
 Hrazdan is home to the only field hockey venue of Armenia, with a capacity of 1,500 seats.
-Hrazdan Hockey Club occasionally represents Armenia in several regional and international tournaments.
-The Soviet-Armenian player and 1980 Olympic bronze medalist Sos Hayrapetyan played for the club between 1988 and 1992.
+The Hrazdan Hockey Club occasionally represents Armenia in several regional and international tournaments.
+The Soviet-Armenian field hockey player and 1980 Olympic bronze medalist Sos Hayrapetyan played for the club between 1988 and 1992.